5 Elements of Perfect Product Messaging

 5. Differentiate your product from all the rest

-The first thing you want to do is identify your target audience: Who needs your product to enhance their life?
+First, you want to identify your target audience: Who needs your product to enhance their life?
 Your target market might be B2B or B2C, a specific geography, a particular company size, or a demographic.
 You may settle on something like males over age 50 or financial institutions with 500+ employees.

 Part of this exercise is developing an ideal customer profile (ICP).
-Your ICP is the ideal customer that represents the perfect fit for your products.
+Your ICP is the ideal customer representing the perfect fit for your products.
 Knowing your ICP is critical during the messaging project.
-It helps you drill down into their unique problems, and understand how your solution solves these problems.
+It helps you drill down into their unique problems and understand how your solution solves them.
 The ICP is valid later on, too.
 You can provide it to your sales team.
 They’ll be able to target and appropriately engage with those ideal customers.

 This is also an excellent opportunity to develop your buyer persona.
 A buyer persona is a humanized representation of your customers.
 It includes: